Prepare for PGCE Primary

 Welcome to the PGCE Primary course website

-The course starts on Monday 1 September.
-We look forward to meeting you again and working with you over the year, in order to help support you to become an excellent primary teacher.
+The course starts on Tuesday 1 September.
+We look forward to meeting you again, working with you over the year, and supporting you as you work to become an excellent primary teacher.

 It is important that you reflect on your own needs and experience to make sure you make the best use of what is available.
-There are also many suggestions for reading, activities, Teachers TV and websites within this site, all of which will be useful.
+There are also many suggestions for reading, activities and websites within this site, all of which will be useful.
 However prioritising areas in which you feel least confident is a productive approach (as well as exploring areas of particular interest).

 The course structure